firstcontributions/first-contributions/README.md

 ```
 git rebase upstream/master
 ```
 Here you're applying all the changes you fetched to master branch.
-If you push master branch now, your fork will also have the changes
+If you push the master branch now, your fork will also have the changes:
 ```
 git push origin master
 ```